bozsahin/ccglab/docs/windows10-directions.md

 This guide is prepared by Efecan Yilmaz.
-It gives you first a linux as W10 app, then ccglab.
+It gives you first a linux as W10 app, then <code>ccglab</code>.
 No partitions, no virtualbox.
 Thanks Efe.